Cease-fire dossier

 Video title · CBC News / About That

-Michael Clarke, Janice Gross Stein
+Who: Michael Clarke, Janice Gross Stein

 Michael Clarke is a visiting professor in war studies at King's College London and a longtime defense analyst.
 Janice Gross Stein is the Belzberg Professor of Conflict Management at the University of Toronto and founding director of the Munk School.